Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 All commercial imports and exports through Heathrow are processed via HMRC's Customs Declaration Service (CDS), which replaced the legacy CHIEF system.
 Shippers must ensure their customs broker or freight forwarder is registered and operating on CDS.
 The UK Trade Tariff, maintained at gov.uk/trade-tariff, provides definitive commodity codes, duty rates, and import/export controls applicable to every freight category.
 Errors in commodity code classification are one of the leading causes of customs delays at Heathrow and can trigger border force examinations, duty recovery notices, or referral to HMRC's fraud investigation teams.

-Import controls: UK Border Force and APHA
+What import controls does UK Border Force and APHA enforce at Heathrow?

 UK Border Force maintains a permanent presence at Heathrow's cargo zones, conducting risk-based physical examinations of freight.
 Certain commodity categories — including food, plants, animal products, and some industrial materials — require pre-notification and documentary checks through HMRC's Import of Products, Animals, Food and Feed System (IPAFFS), administered via the gov.uk platform.
 Failure to pre-notify regulated goods is a criminal offence under the Customs and Excise Management Act 1979 and can result in consignment destruction at the importer's cost.